 This statistic displays Google's advertising revenue since 2001.
-In 2013, Google's ad revenue amounted to almost 50.58 billion US dollars.
-In 2011, Google's revenue in that category had a year-on-year growth rate of 25 percent.
-Advertising is Google's main source of revenue.
+In 2014, Google's ad revenue amounted to almost 59.06 billion US dollars.
+That year, advertising accounted for 89.5 percent of the online company's total revenues.

 Google's advertising revenues – additional information